-Maria Butina Was In Contact With Russian Intelligence, Feds Say In New Documents
+Judge Orders Maria Butina, Linked To Russian Spy Agency, Jailed Ahead Of Trial

 The organization is not identified in the court documents.
 Butina and Torshin sought to build bridges with American political leaders via the National Rifle Association, but it isn't clear whether that is the entity to which the government alluded in its court filing.

 Erickson cited the "sometimes international reach" of the NRA as part of a pitch he made in 2016 to members of Donald Trump's campaign.
-He and the Russians sought to use the imprimatur of the NRA in order to meet U.S. political leaders and Trump, citing a "back channel" he had forged with the Kremlin.
+He and the Russians sought to use the imprimatur of the NRA in order to arrange meetings between U.S. political leaders and Trump, citing a "back channel" Erickson had forged with the Kremlin.

 The Trump campaign did not agree to a meeting with Russian President Vladimir Putin in 2016 as Erickson proposed, but Donald Trump Jr. did meet Torshin briefly that year at the NRA's convention in Louisville.

-The NRA has so far made no comment this week about the Butina charges or the Torshin connection.
+The NRA has so far made no comment this week about the charges against Butin or the Torshin connection.

 The FBI said it saw Butina and Person 1 at a U-Haul truck facility on July 14, a day before she was arrested.
 Butina had boxes in her apartment the following day when the FBI arrived.